Myanmar

 According to the Embassy of Myanmar in London, an original medical certificate is required for applications for permanent residence.
 The application form also specifies that the applicant should attach ‘Official recommendations original of the relevant country that he is health and free from the contagious disease.’

 It is not clear if such health certificate includes HIV disclosure or testing.
+Anecdotal information shared by a user suggests that HIV testing may be required.
+See the case studies section below.

 Treatment access in Myanmar